tjhrulz/Monstercat-Suite/README.md

 v1.2r - Networking top processes plugin

 May happen eventually
-Circle PCMR radius and X location be dynamic
 Meters will change to variant on middle click, I only wanna do this if it can include the alt system Add more versions of CPU and GPU info (I dont think I will do this as the info is not too needed (And I dont need to see my FPS hit 59 and want to replace my computer) and all new and old info would need to be labeled to differentiate it
 Lua based 12 hour clock (With variant where 12hr is replaced by Monstercat logo) A version of the RSS display for displaying mobile versions of websites?
-I found a way to display in an iframe in rainmeter, doubt I will do this though as it feel too much.
+I found a way to display in an iframe in rainmeter, doubt I will do this though as it feels too much.
 Complimentary colors update, I wrote the whole system for this and my calculations are sometimes off by a little bit which is fine but it really does not look good.
 Button to toggle small meters and side panels